 For Next Class:

-WRITE (by Thursday): Write a brief reflection (2 paragraphs) comparing and contrasting the form of the object you made, the actual object and their relation to the content (description) of you were provided.
+WRITE (by Tuesday): Write a brief reflection (2 paragraphs) comparing and contrasting the form of the object you made to the content (description) of you were provided.